picimako/intellij-inspections/inspections/jbehave.md

 | 4s          | 4s       |
 | 30          | 30       |

-Altough it is also a valid timeout when the last unit character is left out e.g. `1d2h3m4` it is misleading because the 4 at the end is ignored by the parser and not counted into the accumulated timeout value.
+Although it is also a valid timeout when the last unit character is left out e.g. `1d2h3m4` it is misleading because the 4 at the end is ignored by the parser and not counted into the accumulated timeout value.
 Thus this inspection also highlight these kind of values too.

 Please note that custom units can be defined for the `SimpleTimeoutParser` so adjustment of this inspection might be needed according to that.